ccnmtl/compiled/content/articles/a-range-input-for-scientific-applications.md

 }
 ```

-Notice that clicking right and left of the knob always steps the value
-by the same increment now.
-Dragging the knob doesn't behave perfectly,
-but it's usable.
-It might be possible to improve the dragging behavior
-with more code.

 This method was pointed out by zcorpan on StackOverflow:
 [stackoverflow.com/a/51988783/173630](https://stackoverflow.com/a/51988783/173630), I've just adapted it for
 my use case.

-If you're using React, this global savedValue variable can be handled
+If you're using React, the global variables can be handled by state
-by state/props, and connected to the input's value.
-See the
-RangeStepInput React component here for the details:
+and props.
+See the RangeStepInput React component here for the
+details:
 [small-angle-demo/src/RangeStepInput.jsx](https://github.com/ccnmtl/astro-interactives/blob/master/small-angle-demo/src/RangeStepInput.jsx)